wdowling/wdowling.github.io/_posts/2015-11-03-Building-an-illumos-based-workstation.md

 #### Installing SmartOS

-Installing SmartOS is simply a matter of ensuring your BIOS has VT-X enabled and having a working internet connection.
+Installing SmartOS is simply a matter of ensuring your BIOS has virtualization enabled and having a working internet connection.
 I chose RAIDZ as I did not want to sacrifice too much space having only four 500GB disks.
 This gave me 1.3TB to work with.

 ![Server Information](../images/SmartOS.png)